 Communication.
 Asynchronous communication describes communication that does not occur simultaneously.
 Email, for example, is asynchronous.
 Synchronous communication is live.
 It describes communication that occurs simultaneously; for example, chatrooms, teleconference, and videoconference.

 Computer requirements.
 Many AU courses require students to have access to certain computer hardware and software.
 AU’s standard computing platform is a computer running Microsoft Windows with MS Office.
 The minimum requirements for students using a Mac or PC are access to a web browser, email, and the software capability to submit assignments as Word documents.
 Some courses support other hardware and software platforms and may have more specific requirements noted in the online syllabus.
 PCs are the primary equipment supported by AU’s Help Desk.
 Only limited assistance for other hardware and software platforms is offered.
 AU courses that use eTextbooks may have specific technical requirements.
 See the eText Initiative website for updated information.
+See the AU IT website for current requirements.

 Students are responsible for all computer communication charges in the form of long distance telephone charges, subscription to an Internet node, or any other communications service requirement.